 Contact a beekeeper

-Honey bee populations are in decline, so hiring a beekeeper to carefully remove the bees without killing or injuring them is a wise choice.
+Honey bee populations are declining, so hiring a beekeeper to remove the bees without killing or injuring them carefully is a wise choice.

 Beekeepers will often remove both the nest and the bees.
-Some will offer their services for free, while others may ask a fee.
-If the nest is very simple to dismantle, the beekeeper may even pay you to do so.
+Some will offer their services free, while others may ask for a fee.
+If the nest is very simple to dismantle, the beekeeper may even pay you.

 Typically, beekeepers remove honeycombs while the brood is still within.
-The honeycombs are arranged in frames before being moved to a hive box.
+Then, the honeycombs are arranged in frames before moving to a hive box.

 If the nest is difficult to access, a vacuum can be used to extract the bees without harming them.

 You can hire a local exterminator if you don’t mind which measures are utilized to get rid of the bees.
 However, you may also have difficulty locating a beekeeper willing or able to remove the nest from your property.

 Exterminators will almost certainly use methods that kill the bees, so make your option carefully.